reinaldoc/visops/README.md

 Visops permit edit a encrypted file.
 Basicly we need decrypt file before open text editor and encrypt after close text editor.
-A YAML file with all values encrypted or those ones encrypted with **encrypted_regex** will works, so detected regexp from existing file will br applied on encryption.
+A YAML file with all values encrypted or those ones encrypted with **encrypted_regex** will works, so detected regexp from existing file will be applied on encryption.

 ## Limitations